-When I think of a dog park, images of dogs running free, having fun with their canine friends while their owners sip coffee and talk with their fellow dog parents.
+Updated: 01/09/2024 – When I think of a dog park I see images of dogs running free, having fun with their canine friends.
+All while their owners sip coffee and talk with their fellow dog parents.
 In my mind the dog park is perfectly maintained with plenty of shade and all the dogs are getting along.
 Nice image right?
-This is the image we most often see in the movies or commercials but rarely are dog parks truly this perfect.
+This is the image we most often see in the movies or commercials but rarely are dog parks truly that perfect.
 The reality is there are a lot of dangers lurking in dog parks.
-Here we will discuss some of the things you need to be concerned about and dog park safety tips to help protect your dog.
+Join us as we discuss dog park safety concerns and provide safety tips to help you protect your pup.

 Dog Park Safety

 I was surprised when our Puppy Kindergarten Class trainer said she would never bring her dogs to a dog park.
-I personally had a bad experience at a dog park the one and only time we took our adult English Springer Spaniel, but I brushed it off as a one time event.
-After listening to the trainer’s dog park safety concerns, I realized that my bad experience was more common then I thought.
+I personally had a bad experience at a dog park the one and only time we took our adult English Springer Spaniel, but I brushed it off as a onetime event.
+After listening to the trainer’s dog park safety concerns, I realized that my bad experience was more common than I thought.

 Are Dog Parks Safe?